madpang/pd-imagine/README.txt

 jupyter lab --ip=0.0.0.0 --port=8888 --no-browser --NotebookApp.token=''
 ```
 After the server is started, you can access the JupyterLab server by opening a web browser from your client machine and navigating to `http://host-server-address:8888`.

+## Additional Notes

+The SSH/GPG agent forwarding enabled docker env. can be used in many other tasks besides Python development.
+If you want to use it for other purposes, you can checkout tag `barebone` and add your own features.

 ## Guideline for contribution